MicrosoftDocs/power-automate-docs/articles/desktop-flows/custom-actions.md

 ## Known limitations
 - Specific endpoints must be included in the allow list for desktop flows containing custom actions to work properly.
-Refer to [IP address configuration](https://learn.microsoft.com/en-us/power-automate/ip-address-configuration) for more details.
+Refer to [desktop flow services required for runtime](power-automate/ip-address-configuration#desktop-flows-services-required-for-runtime) for more details.
 - ALM is not yet fully supported for desktop flows with dependencies on custom actions
 - Upload date might differ in the portal than what is shown in the Asset library, in Power Automate for Desktop